pailadin/unity-test-api-usage/README.md

 For the former, unfortunately I neglected to save the links that helped me, but searching for how to use "layout groups" will help.

-For the latter, I found [this thread](https://gamedevacademy.org/how-to-connect-to-an-api-with-unity/) with a workaroun.
+For the latter, I found [this thread](https://gamedevacademy.org/how-to-connect-to-an-api-with-unity/) with a workaround.

 # Final Thoughts